Humfrevile History, Family Crest & Coats of Arms

 And a branch of the family was found at Barrasford, again in Northumberland.
 "At this place, which, with the exception of a small freehold, is the property of the Duke of Northumberland, Robert de Umfraville in 1303 obtained license from Edward I. to hold a market on Wednesdays, and a fair on November 11th, both of which have been discontinued."

-Important Dates for the Humfrevile family
+Early History of the Humfrevile family

 This web page shows only a small excerpt of our Humfrevile research.
 Another 118 words (8 lines of text) covering the years 1743, 1245, 1246, 1308, 1277 and 1325 are included under the topic Early Humfrevile History in all our PDF Extended History products and printed products wherever possible.